mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 To help clarify here is the section of output produced by this script run with four nodes on an Indiana University cluster::

-  xxxx
+    Lauching scheduler on primary node
+    c23,c31,c41

+where c23, c31, and c41 are the hostnames of the three compute nodes slurm assigned to this job.
-That list is used to launch worker in another shell incantation that follows immediately after the above:
+That list is used to launch each worker in another shell incantation that follows immediately after the above:

 .. code-block::